PandasThumb/pandasthumb.github.io/_posts/2022/2022-05-18-rosenhouse-on-mathematical-anti-evolutionism.md

 us, thinks visually, I would have liked to see more figures.
 The argument fom fine-tuning is hammered into the ground at a bit more length than necessary.
+The cover design is lovely, but I don't know what it symbolizes.
 And computers have not "been used to simulate evolution since the late 1960s", but actually since the mid-1950s.
 <p>